GailyWils/special-giggle/README.md

-I am an ALX student studying fullstack development as a Software Engineer
+I am now an ALX student.
+This is my first repository  studying fullstack development as a as a Software Engineer.